shane-t/menuridae/README.md

-#Menuridae
+# Menuridae
-##Unofficial lyrebird.ai API
+## Unofficial lyrebird.ai API

-This is not affiliated with lyrebird.ai, may break without warning, and may violate their terms of service to use.
+This is not affiliated with [lyrebird.ai](lyrebird.ai), may break without warning, and may violate their terms of service to use.

+The `generate()` method allows you to send a text string and returns a promise that resolves to the URL (on S3) of the generated TTS audio (in MP3 format).

-To start, you must sign up with lyrebird.ai and train your voice model there.
+To start, you must sign up with [lyrebird.ai](lyrebird.ai) and train your voice model there.

-##Example
+Install this package with `npm install menuridae`

+## Example

 Assuming you have a .env file in the format:

     EMAIL=blah@blah.com
     PASSWORD=blah

-You can run this like:
+You can run it this like:

     const request = require('request');
     const dotenv = require('dotenv');